- Polymer rheology (ionomers and hydrogen bonding polymers)

 - Food rheology (cheese and dough)

 Polymer flow instabilities and more specifically melt fracture phenomena in polymer processing is of particular importance.
-Application of interest include extrusion, film blowing, blow moulding and coating flows (wire, cable and sheet) of polyolefins, fluoropolymers and other commodity polymers.
+Application of interest include extrusion, film blowing, blow molding and coating flows (wire, cable and sheet) of polyolefins, fluoropolymers and other polymers.
 Methods to enhance the rate of production by eliminating or postponing these phenomena to higher shear rates are also of interest.
-Processing aids such as fluoroelastomers (VitonÒ, DynamarÒ, KynarÒ), stearates and their combination with boron nitride and clays are examined in extrusion and other polymer processing operations in order to evaluate their effectiveness.
+Processing aids such as fluoroelastomers, stearates and their combination are examined in extrusion and other polymer processing operations in order to evaluate their effectiveness.

-Another aspect of the research program in polymer rheology is the development of new techniques to measure the nonlinear rheological viscoelastic properties of molten plastics.
-The key element of this part of the program is to use the rheological properties measured in the laboratory in order to gain a better understanding of the behavior of a thermoplastic and other polymeric systems in a melt processing operation such as film blowing, film extrusion, film casting, blow molding and coating flows (wire, cable and sheet).
-Complex fluids, semisolids and solids are of particular importance as well i.e. polymer blends, gels, cheese, dough, and biomaterials such as biological tissues.
+Another aspect of the research program in polymer rheology is the development of new techniques to measure the nonlinear rheological viscoelastic properties of molten polymers such as polyolefins, ionomers and hydrogen bonding polymers.
+The key element of this part of the program is to use the rheological properties measured in the laboratory in order to gain a better understanding of the behavior of polymeric systems in a melt processing operation such as film blowing, film extrusion, film casting, blow molding and coating flows (wire, cable and sheet).
+Complex fluids, semisolids and solids are of particular importance as well i.e. polymer blends, polyelectrolyte hydrogels (based on nanocrystalline cellulose), cheese, dough, and biomaterials such as nanocrystalline based materials.